-- D. For the next few sessions, we want to look at the UML Class Diagram, which can represent a lot of information.
-In particular, we will focus on various relationships between classes. - 1.
-What these mean - 2.
-How they are represented - E. At the outset, we note that there are two different sorts of relationship, that we handle similarly but need to keep distinct in our thinking. - 1.
+- A. At the outset, we note that there are two different sorts of relationship, that we handle similarly but need to keep distinct in our thinking. - 1.
 There are relationships between individual objects.
 Such a relationship describes how a particular object of one class relates to a particular object of another class. - a) Among humans, the relationship known as marriage is such a relationship.
 It relates one individual to another specific individual.
-You may know many married people, but each has a different spouse. - b) In the OO world, the link along which a message is sent from an object to one of its collaborators is such a relationship a particular sender sends a message to a particular receiver.
+You may know many married people, but each has a different spouse. - b) In the OO world, the link along which a message is sent from an object to one of its collaborators is such a relationship - a particular sender sends a message to a particular receiver.
 (That is, the Collaborators column of a CRC card is documenting associations.) - c) In this case, then, each individual object participates in the relationship (or doesn't participate in the relationship, as the case may be) with its own particular partner or partners. - d) Where things get a bit confusing is that when we identify an individual relationship between objects, we are also identifying a relationship between the corresponding classes.
 The fact that an object of class Book is related to one or more objects of class Author implies that there is a relationship between the classes Book and Author such that a member of the one class can participate in this relationship with a member of the other class. - 2.
 There are relationships between classes.
-Such a relationship describes how one whole class of objects is related to another class. - a) Among humans, the fact that all CS majors are also students is such a relationship. - b) In the OO world, generalization, or inheritance, is such a relationship.
+Such a relationship describes how one whole class of objects is related to another class. - a) Among humans, the fact that all CS majors are also students is such a relationship.

-- c) In the case of a class relationship, all the objects that belong to a given class participate in the relationship in the same way. - 3.
-In drawing a class diagram, we can depict all kinds of relationships even those that are actually relationships between individual objects.
-(Indeed, the class diagram is the more frequently used type of diagram in UML in general.). - F. In this series of lectures and the next, we will discuss four kinds of relationships (three of which are exemplified in the ATM class diagram handed out.).
-We will consider object relationships (the first kind) first, and class relationships (the next three) later.
+- b) In the OO world, generalization, or inheritance, is such a relationship. - c) In the case of a class relationship, all the objects that belong to a given class participate in the relationship in the same way. - 3.
+In drawing a class diagram, we can depict all kinds of relationships - even those that are actually relationships between individual objects.
+(Indeed, the class diagram is the more frequently used type of diagram in UML in general.). - B. In this series of lectures, we will discuss four kinds of relationships (three of which are exemplified in following diagram for the ATM system).